dreamcatcher-tech/network/Inbox/2025-05-20 1238 context selector as transclusions.md

 passing a widget around as a transclusion is the same as data, it's just that rendering it is running it, which is no different to a document viewer.

 because hyperlinks are not a thing / object, they are simply a string with no checksum, no integrity, no intelligence, and no first class means of passing data along - they do not contain any data except their face value.

+make some convention for how to refer to urls in context.  can leave them as mutable, or can include a hash to a crawled snapshot of them, which we pool into a unified view, to solve the problem that the links purposefully mutate underneath us since we are viewing an application in a completely unreproducible state.